intel/ScalableVectorSearch/README.md

 # Scalable Vector Search

 **Scalable Vector Search (SVS)** is a performance library for vector [similarity search](https://en.wikipedia.org/wiki/Similarity_search).
-SVS enables application and framework developers using similarity search to unleash its performance on Intel(R) XPUs.
+SVS enables application and framework developers using similarity search to unleash its performance on Intel &reg; XPUs.
 SVS provides vector similarity search:
 * on **billions** of **high-dimensional** vectors,
 * at **high accuracy**